How do I know if The Reading Clinic is the right program for my child?

 How long will my child need to come to the clinic?

 We recommend starting with 50 hours of treatment.
 Depending on the age of your child, these sessions would typically take place daily from Monday to Friday for 1 hour each day.
 If appropriate, 2 hour slots may be arranged for older students.
 A reassessment will tell us how much has been gained.
 Our goal is to attain grade appropriate reading ability.
 Students with a large gap, (e.g. two or three grade-levels) or who make slower progress will require a longer treatment time to reach this goal.

-This flowchart demonstrates the standard process for our intensive remedial reading program.
+The following flowchart demonstrates the standard process for our Intensive Remedial Reading Program.
 Instruction to improve only spelling or math ability is determined on an individual basis based on the results of testing and the student’s needs.

-If I take my son out of school for an hour everyday for five weeks, won’t he miss out on important classroom teaching?
+If I take my child out of school for an hour everyday for five weeks, won’t they miss-out on important classroom teaching?

 Because reading determines success in all subject areas, it is crucial for children to develop this skill first, even if it requires time away from other subjects for a short period.